-In his first season as head coach at ODU, Jeff Jones guided the Monarchs to 18 wins, which led the nation with the biggest turnaround in total victories.
-ODU finished sixth in its first season in Conference USA and advanced to the semifinals of the College Basketball Invitational Post Season tournament
+In his first season as head coach at ODU, Jones guided the Monarchs to 18 wins, which led the nation with the biggest turnaround in total victories.
+ODU finished sixth in its first season in Conference USA and advanced to the semifinals of the College Basketball Invitational postseason tournament.

 At American, Jones was the school's winningest all-time coach.
 During his tenure he developed 21 players who were named All-Patriot League, 23 who went on to play professionally, two who earned Patriot League Rookie of the Year honors (Andre Ingram in 2004 and Derrick Mercer in 2006), and two Patriot League Players of the Year (Patrick Doctor in 2002 & Mercer in 2009).
 Prior to arriving at American, Jones served as an assistant coach under Jerry DeGregorio at Rhode Island during the 1999-00 season.

 Jones was named head coach at UVA in 1990 at age 29, following a standout playing career with the Cavaliers, and eight years as an assistant coach under Terry Holland.
 He was the youngest head coach in the history of the Atlantic Coast Conference at age 29 and in eight years compiled 146 wins for a .584 winning percentage.
-He led Virginia to six postseason appearances (five NCAA, one NIT), one regular-season ACC championship, and four, 20-win campaigns.
+He led Virginia to six postseason appearances (five NCAA, one NIT), including a 1995 NCAA Elite 8, a 1993 NCAA Sweet 16 appearance and an NIT championship in 1992 as well as one regular-season ACC championship, and four 20-win campaigns.
 Virginia's win over Virginia Tech during the 1994-95 regular season gave Jones his 100th career victory, making him the second-fastest coach in school history and the fifth-fastest in ACC history to accomplish that feat.
 He also directed the Cavaliers to five of their top six seasons for field goal percentage defense.
 In winning the 1992 NIT championship, Jones became the first person to win the NIT title as both a player and a coach.